anabeloff/covid19/README.md

 Options include:
 - Day/Week: dot on the plot represents cases recorded in one day or average per week.
 - Confirmed cases / Deaths
-- It is Canada centric, separate tab to see situation on provincial level.
+- It is Canada centric, separate tab for provincial data.

 Remarks on the countries list:
 - You can select maximum 9 countries at once.
 Because 3x3 plot looks good.